GooTechnologies/learn/tutorials/iframe-communication/index.md

 <iframe src="https://goote.ch/0faa7841926b4bf9be6964056e212bb8.project/"></iframe>

-<em>Works only when mouse is over iframe</em></p>
+*Works only when mouse is over iframe*

 As you can see, the color changes with the position as long as the mouse is hovering over the iframe.
 Once the cursor goes outside, it won't update anymore.
 Let's combat that using postMessage!

 <h2>A Project that Works</h2>

 We need to forward the info from this page to the iframe.
-This is what we have put on <em>this very tutorial page,</em> or the page containing the iframe:
+This is what we have put on *this very tutorial page,* or the page containing the iframe:

 {% highlight js %}
 function setupMousemoveProxy(iframe) {